segmentation-fault/Neville/README.md

 # Neville
 Numerical derivation according to the Neville method.
-Uses the method in << J. N. Lyness and C. B. Moler, “Van der monde systems and numerical differentiation,” Numerische Mathematik, vol. 8, pp. 458–464, Aug 1966. >> to numerically derive a function in 0.
+Uses the method in << J. N. Lyness and C. B. Moler, “Van der monde systems and numerical differentiation,” Numerische Mathematik, vol. 8, pp. 458–464, Aug 1966. >> to numerically derive a function in a custom point.
 In test_neville.m usage is shown.

 Notice that using Variable Precision Arithmetic (VPA) computing the derivative takes a substantially longer time to compute.